 Not sure if you need to rebalance your portfolio?

 Looking for a framework to navigate current market volatility?
 Vanguard's Portfolio Watch tool can help you determine if you've drifted from your target mix.
-You can access it directly by selecting My accounts then Portfolio analysis.
+You can access it directly by selecting My accounts and then Portfolio Watch.

 You can also include non-Vanguard funds to get a more holistic view of your accounts and determine whether you need to make any adjustments.
-To do this, select Add accounts that you can update yourself at the bottom of your Balances & holdings page.
+To do this, select Add an outside investment at the bottom of your Accounts summary page.

 Want an investment partner to coach you through tough investment decisions?

-Working with Vanguard Personal Advisor Services® gives you anytime access to advisors who are fiduciaries—always acting in your best interests.
+Working with Vanguard Personal Advisor® gives you anytime access to advisors who are fiduciaries—always acting in your best interests.
 We stress-test your portfolio against thousands of possible market scenarios and offer one-on-one support whenever you need to discuss life changes or just talk things through.

 Your goals are our goals